Sreetama Datta

 Neural Control and Coordination: Reflex action; Sense organs; Elementary structure and function of eye and ear.

-Reproduction Reproduction in organisms: Reproduction, a characteristic feature of all organisms for continuation of species; Modes of reproduction – Asexual and sexual; Asexual reproduction; Modes-Binary fission, sporulation, budding, gemmule, fragmentation; vegetative propagation in plants.
+Reproduction Reproduction in organisms: Reproduction, a characteristic feature of all organisms for the continuation of the species; Modes of reproduction – Asexual and sexual; Asexual reproduction; Modes-Binary fission, sporulation, budding, gemmule, fragmentation; vegetative propagation in plants.

 Biology and Human Welfare